 In the introduction, we discussed that a shuttle from LAX to Anaheim might not be for everyone.
 Based on your family dynamic, schedule and the time in which you’re travelling.
 So, aside from a shuttle from LAX to Anaheim, what other transport methods can you take?

-Lyft or Uber From LAX To Anaheim
+Lyft or Uber From LAX To Disneyland California

 Since January 2016, Uber and subsequently Lyft have been able to collect and drop off passengers at LAX.
 At the time of writing, there are 5 “Ride Service” pickup signs located curbside.
 Upon pick-up, you’ll be prompted to select the one you\d like to be collected based on your current location (as shown on your phones GPS)